bsmntoid/gttod-bepinex-pack/README.md

+New from BSMNTEC Software Divsion 17, 1979D3
 # GTTOD BepInExPack
+ONLY FOR DEV BRANCH / 2021.3.31.
 Preconfigured BepInEx 5.4.22 for Get To The Orange Door.
 ## WHAT'S IN THE BOX:
  - Unstripped Unity 2021.3.31 `_data/Managed/` DLL files